Applicability

 mkdir sequelize-oceanbase-demo cd sequelize-oceanbase-demo npm init -yInstall Sequelize and the MySQL2 driver:

-npm install sequelize mysql2 # If using TypeScript npm install -D typescript @types/node @types/sequelize # Initialize TypeScript configuration npx tsc --init
+npm install sequelize mysql2 # If you use TypeScript npm install -D typescript @types/node @types/sequelize # Initialize the TypeScript configuration npx tsc --init

 Step 3: Obtain the connection information of OceanBase Database

-Contact the deployment personnel or administrator of OceanBase Database to obtain the corresponding database connection information.
+Contact the OceanBase Database deployment personnel or administrator to obtain the corresponding database connection information.

 mysql -h$host -P$port -u$user_name -p$password -D$database_name